 Development Banks

-Leveraging multilateral development banks' unique position to finance AI infrastructure in ways that embed benefit-sharing requirements, labor transition support, and accountability frameworks into loan terms.
+Multilateral development bank financing for AI infrastructure in ways that embed benefit-sharing requirements, labor transition support, and accountability frameworks into loan terms.

 What it is: